 I spend 3 nights in Malta and 2 full days, and all I can say is that I can’t wait to go back in spring to explore more of it.

 Here’s how to spend 2 days in Malta in January.

 I had arrived the evening before, so the first day I woke up refreshed.
 After having breakfast, I got ready for a long day of exploring Valletta, the capital of Malta.

-As I was looking for a more budget-friendly option for accommodation, I found an absolute gem in Sliema, which is like a neighbourhood or Valletta.
+As I was looking for a more budget-friendly option for accommodation, I found an absolute gem in Sliema, which is like a neighborhood or Valletta.

 As this was my first time in Malta, I decided to explore as much as possible and to try to see the less touristic part of it.
 That’s why I decided to walk from Sliema to Valletta.

 The walk took around 2h, with all the stops for photos.
 I recommend walking as much as possible on the streets of Malta.